 Expert in Nation Branding

-For the last 13 years, Mr. Torres has been advising countries in the field of strategy and branding, working directly with heads of state, directors of National Tourism Organizations and Investment Promotion Agencies, spread across five continents.
+For the last 13 years, Jose has been advising countries in the field of strategy and branding, working directly with heads of state, directors of National Tourism Organisations and Investment Promotion Agencies, spread across five continents.

 In 2011, his company initiated Bloom Consulting Country Brand Ranking.